 10 Pack Mini LED Flashlights: What a great deal on 10 mini flashlights on a key ring - button batteries included.
 I happen to like a more sturdy ring so I remove the one that comes with and use a small bit of tie-wrap (zip tie) instead.
 The included battery seemingly lasts forever and at this price, you can stash them in the car, purse, pocket, tool box and by the circuit breaker box, and still have some left over for other uses.

-Portable Foldable Water Bottle: If you want to try out one of these collapsible water bottles, this one has a cost of entry of less than $2.
+Portable Foldable Water Bottle: If you want to try out one of these collapsible water bottles.
 Jury is out on this one.

 Nalgene BPA Free Tritan Narrow Mouth 16 Oz Water Bottle: I much prefer these narrow mouth Nalgene bottles.
 I have two in purple and one in blue.
 I love these bottles and can personally recommend them.